danladietu36/monty/README.md

 A language interpreter made in the C programming language to manage stacks and queues (LIFO and FIFO).
 The aim is to interpret Monty bytecodes files.
 Monty is a language that aims to close the gap between scripting and programming languages.

 Requirements
-Allowed editors: vi, vim, emacs
+Allowed editors: vi, vim, emacs.
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=c90 All your files should end with a new line
 A README.md file, at the root of the folder of the project is mandatory